dnlaldrn/dnlaldrn/README.md

 ## 💫 About Me:
 Hi!
-I'm Daniel a 20 years old front-end developer .
-I'm looking for an internship feel free to check my projects
+I'm Daniel, a 20-year-old front-end developer passionate about building modern, responsive, and user-friendly web applications.
+I enjoy creating clean interfaces and turning ideas into functional digital experiences using front-end technologies.
+I am currently looking for an internship opportunity where I can apply my skills, gain industry experience, and continue growing as a developer.
+Feel free to check out my projects to see some of the applications and work I’ve built.
+I’m always open to learning, collaborating, and taking on new challenges that can help me improve both personally and professionally.

 ## 💻 Tech Stack: